• Skip to primary navigation

 Want a bit of texture?
 Chopped nuts like walnuts or pecans would be perfect served over the cinnamon apples.

-And air fryer apples are delicious as or topping another dish!
+And air fryer apples are delicious when served with another dish!
 They would go great over some pork tenderloin or pork chops.
+You can serve them with air fryer pork chop bites or air fryer boneless pork chops.

 What type of apples to use